mckdev/external-ip-monitor/README.md

 # external_ip_monitor
-A script which checks your external IP address in regular intervals and logs the results.
+Simple script which checks your external IP address in regular intervals and logs the results.

+## Requirements:
+* Python 3

+No external libraries required.